Community College Leadership (PhD)

 The typical program of study contains four parts including core coursework in community college leadership, a research component, electives, and the dissertation.

 All students are required to complete one internship/experiential learning course.
 Students who do not have a minimum of three years of senior administrative experience in a community college will also be required to take a second internship/experiential learning course.
 It is expected that each student completing an internship will work with a senior level community college administrator or an educational leader who works with community colleges or adult learning organizations.

 Summer Institute in Norfolk, Virginia

 In early June, first and second-year doctoral students come to campus for the two-week "Summer Institute", a time of intensive coursework and preparation for the dissertation process.
 In addition to completing the class sessions for two courses, students get to know faculty members and begin developing professional relationships and life-long friendships with other students.
 These relationships and preparation work help to support students throughout the dissertation process.

 Prior course work is assumed in statistics, student development, workforce development, and leadership theory.
 If this assumption is not met, then additional course work will be added to the candidate's graduate program of study.

-Effective Summer 2013.
-Rates are subject to change.
-Please visit the Office of Finance web site for complete tuition details.
+Rates are effective Fall 2015 and subject to change.
+Please visit ODU's main Admission & Financial Aid web site for complete tuition details, including fees and deadlines.